 If you’re reading this post chances are, that you are in pain right now.
 And you probably know, that most of pharmaceutical pain medications, while effective at times, seriously damage your body causing many severe health problems.
 If you’ve ever read a label of any pain killing medications (prescription and over-the-counter drugs) you may have noticed a various terrifying side effects that may occur while taking them.
 If I’m being completely honest, personally it wasn’t convincing enough for me to stop popping Tylenol or Aspirin whenever I had a headache or monthly cramps.
 Why in the world would something that is not only commonly available but also widely advertised in public media as a safe and effective way of dealing with pain be that dangerous?
 Sounds a bit like a “hippie BS…” doesn’t it?
 That’s why I decided to do my own research and see how the painkillers actually work in my body from a purely physiological perspective.
 Here is what I learned:

-Since I like logical explanations of things, that actually made me re-think using painkillers.
+Since I like logical explanations of things, that actually made me do an extensive research on this topic and as a result re-think using painkillers.
 But there was the problem – what do I do if I’m in pain then?
 Here is the good part: there are solutions to fight pain naturally, that actually work.

 that actually work

 “Almost always, if we find pharmaceuticals doing the trick, we’ll find a plant doing the same trick—and doing it more safely.” remarks botanist James A. Duke, PhD, author of The Green Pharmacy Guide to Healing Foods.